 - How much could I cover out of pocket if my car needed some repairs or even replacement?
 Could you realistically shell out $1,000 if your car were damaged?
 If you don’t have money set aside in an emergency fund, a lower deductible might make more sense for you.

 - How much can I afford to pay each month for car insurance?
-A range of factors could drive up the cost of your auto insurance.
+A range of factors affect car insurance rates.
 You might find that you can only afford the premium if you choose a higher deductible.
 If this is the case, be sure to set aside some money in case you need to file a claim and pay your deductible.

 Beyond your deductible, factors like your age, where you live, the age and value of your vehicle, and your driving record can all cause your insurance rates to go up or down.